-When you're dealing with claims, evidence matters.
+The martyrs were right, weren't they?
+When dealing with claims, the evidence matters.

 So it's time for a one question test.
 We've heard the claim.
-Now, is there evidence that Jesus' claim is true?
+Is there evidence that Jesus' claim is true?

 Testing the Claim: Five evidences that prove Jesus' claim is true...